UNC Greensboro hosts Foster and Furman

 Greenville, South Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Furman hosts the UNC Greensboro Spartans after Marcus Foster scored 25 points in Furman's 84-66 victory over the Mercer Bears.
+BOTTOM LINE: Furman takes on the UNC Greensboro Spartans after Marcus Foster scored 25 points in Furman's 84-66 victory against the Mercer Bears.

 The Paladins are 9-1 on their home court.
-Furman is fourth in the SoCon with 24.3 defensive rebounds per game led by Jalen Slawson averaging 5.4.
+Furman ranks eighth in the SoCon in team defense, giving up 71.3 points while holding opponents to 45.3% shooting.

-The Spartans are 4-1 in SoCon play.
-UNC Greensboro ranks fourth in the SoCon with 15.1 assists per game led by Dante Treacy averaging 3.8.
+The Spartans have gone 4-1 against SoCon opponents.
+UNC Greensboro ranks seventh in the SoCon shooting 35.1% from downtown.
+Keyshaun Langley paces the Spartans shooting 41.7% from 3-point range.

-The Paladins and Spartans square off Saturday for the first time in conference play this season.
+The Paladins and Spartans meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Foster averages 2.0 made 3-pointers per game for the Paladins, scoring 11.5 points while shooting 40.0% from beyond the arc.
-Mike Bothwell is shooting 55.3% and averaging 19.4 points over the last 10 games for Furman.
+TOP PERFORMERS: Mike Bothwell is averaging 19.4 points and four assists for the Paladins.
+Jalen Slawson is averaging 14.4 points over the last 10 games for Furman.

-Keondre Kennedy is averaging 13.4 points and seven rebounds for the Spartans.
-Keyshaun Langley is averaging 2.8 made 3-pointers over the last 10 games for UNC Greensboro.
+Langley is averaging 13.5 points and 1.6 steals for the Spartans.
+Keondre Kennedy is averaging 11.9 points and 6.2 rebounds over the last 10 games for UNC Greensboro.

 LAST 10 GAMES: Paladins: 7-3, averaging 81.8 points, 31.5 rebounds, 18.9 assists, 6.8 steals and 3.3 blocks per game while shooting 49.1% from the field.
 Their opponents have averaged 72.8 points per game.